 In 1999, her marriage brought her to the United States, and she completed her residency in family medicine at the University of Arkansas for Medical Sciences in Fort Smith.
 Her husband, Mohammad Babar, is a chemical engineer with Unilever.

 Jefferson City has been her home since 2009, practicing Family Medicine at JCMG for most of that time.
-With a special interest in women’s health, Dr. Babar is a professional and matter-of-fact primary care family physician.
+With a special interest in women’s health, Dr. Babar is a professional, soft spoken and matter of fact, primary care family physician.
 “I like the diversity of family medicine, where you can treat all age groups,” she notes.
 She especially appreciates the ability to give her patients quick access to many other JCMG specialties when needed.

 Dr. Babar and her husband have two children who are learning to speak both English and Pakistani.
 “I would like to have them exposed to both cultures,” Dr. Babar says, but adds that the differences in the cultures are not many.